Our Global Impact

 The Orphans and Vulnerable Groups Fund supports the efforts of Habitat for Humanity organizations to provide adequate shelter and other interventions for particularly vulnerable people in communities around the world.
-These groups — children who have lost one or both parents, people who have a disease or disability, marginalized people suffering social exclusion — have very limited capacity to escape chronic poverty themselves.
-This fund enables Habitat to provide a hand up through housing solutions for the most vulnerable.
-Recently, this fund has supported efforts including creating housing solutions for elderly populations in Haiti, and addressing the needs of the Dalits, an isolated minority group in Nepal.
+These groups — children who have lost one or both parents, people who have a disease or disability, marginalized people suffering social exclusion — have very limited capacity to escape chronic poverty.
+This fund enables Habitat to provide a hand up to them through housing solutions.
+Recently, this fund has supported efforts for elderly populations in Haiti and for the Dalits, an isolated minority group in Nepal.